NTK-Guided Few-Shot Class Incremental Learning: Meta-Learning Convergence in FSCIL

 where $n$ and $m$ denote their quantities in the $n$-way, $m$-shot scenario, and $\Omega_{n}$ is the operation converging $n$ prototypes.

 After generating pseudo-labels in the sub-domain, we employ the classic cross-entropy loss to formulate the adaptability loss, denoted as $\mathcal{L}_{embeddings} = CE(\mathbf{pl}, \mathbf{y}^{*})$.

-Ultimately, by employing the mixup strategy to diversify class-level logit combinations and incorporating an adaptability loss to simulate incremental scenarios, our bespoke meta-learning strategy can directly start meta-training from scratch and omit the pre-training process, outperforming the conventional multi-step paradigm in performance and efficiency.
+Ultimately, by employing the mixup strategy to diversify class-level logit combinations and incorporating an adaptability loss to simulate incremental scenarios, our bespoke meta-learning strategy can directly start meta-training without supervised pre-training, outperforming the conventional multi-step paradigm in performance and efficiency.
 Additionally, assisted by meta-learning, our NTK matrix theoretically reaches the global optimal convergence.